 - spray paint

 - break line bender (optional for circular curves)

-6. Lastly spray a nice even coat of spray paint (if desired) to your finished product.
-Let it dry completely and you are finished!
+Lastly spray a nice even coat of spray paint (if desired) to your finished product.
+Let it dry completely and your over the door hanger facade is finished!

-Place over a door and hang light weight items like scarves, belts, or other accessories.
+Place your DIY hanging wire facade over a door and you’ll be able to store lightweight items like scarves, belts, or other accessories.
 This facade is perfect for a baby’s room to hold swaddling blankets, hooded towels, or those cute onesies.